Secondary Asbestos Exposure

 Yesterday this was highlighted in the national press with the case of Jill Moore, a retired chief.

-In the case of Jill, her husband was a lifelong mechanic, and at the time of his working in the industry asbestos was widely used in the manufacture of brake disks.
-Asbestos and Brake disks are a perfect storm when it comes creating a medium for exposure, the brake disks become dust through use, and this dust becomes airborne.
+In the case of Jill, her husband was a lifelong mechanic, and at the time of his working in the industry, asbestos was widely used in the manufacture of brake disks.
+Asbestos and Brake disks are a perfect storm when it comes to creating a medium for exposure, the brake disks become dust through use, and this dust becomes airborne.